vipers-web-design/private-repo-readme/feedverse-README.md

 - :heavy_check_mark: Finished notify status poster about a new like- post status comment
 - :heavy_check_mark: Legal pages, gotta be transparent
 - :heavy_check_mark: Collapse comments on posts onload if there are more than 2 comments
-- :heavy_check_mark: When someone turns 18, update their age filters automatically
+- :white_check_mark: When someone turns 18, update their age filters automatically
 - :pencil: Proper error messages if queries fail
 - :white_check_mark: User search / autocomplete
 - :heavy_check_mark: Add a "Load More" button to only the feeds